 This quotation says a lot and gives due credit to the sometimes tedious science of classification.
 It is often perceived as boring and, as mentioned above, dull.
 But let's look at it in a new light!
 You are now embarking on a new unit, which will guide us into our study that will take up the rest of the course: all the forms of life that exist on Earth.
 In order to make sense of the complex diversity of life, scientists have devised a system of classification to categorize it all.
-This topic builds on our study of evolution, and just as with evolution study, as new discoveries are made, the taxonomic system
+This topic builds on our study of evolution, and just as with evolution study, as new discoveries are made, the taxonomic system flexes and changes.
+Consider it like the fluid mosaic model that you learned about when studying cell membranes (82).
+There is nothing rigid in taxonomy; it is a fluid model that changes with each new input.

-- Read chapter 18, "The Tree of Life" (530-550). - Answer four Comprehension questions. - ☐ Complete six Critical Thinking questions. - ☐ Choose two:
+- Read chapter 18, "The Tree of Life" (530-550).

+- Answer four Comprehension questions.

+- Complete six Critical Thinking questions.

+- Choose two:

-Activity A: Library Taxonomy!
+- Activity A: Library Taxonomy!

-Activity B: Taxonomy of Mythical Creatures
+- Activity B: Taxonomy of Mythical Creatures

-Activity C: Construct a Cladogram
+- Activity C: Construct a Cladogram

-Lesson 17 Lab:
+- Lesson 17 Lab: Bioinformatics